Liverpool Walton

 Car Parking

 We have two car parks at Liverpool Walton, consisting of 40 spaces, plus plenty of street parking on Cavendish Drive and the side streets.
 Car Park A (front of building) has 10 spaces and Car Park B (Back of building), which is shared with the Early Years Centre and School next door, has 30 spaces.
-There is disabled parking in both car parks.
-Both car parks are well lit at night, have good drainage and CCTV cameras cover both car parks.
-Walkways around the perimeter of the building are well lit.
+There is Blue Badge & disabled parking in both car parks.
+Both car parks are well lit at night by the street lights along Cavendish Drive and have good drainage systems.
+CCTV cameras cover both car parks.
+Walkways around the perimeter of the building are well lit and are gritted during icy weather.

 Vehicles are left in the car parks at the owners risk.
 The Salvation Army will not take responsibility for theft or damage to vehicles.